 1. Attend and actively participate in commission/board meetings and encourage partners to do the same.

 Ask for your issues to be on the agenda.
 Speak up during the public comment time or question and answers associated with other issues.
 Recruit members of your group and others to come with you and show support just by being there, even if not speaking.
-See this tipsheet on attending and speaking at such meetings.
 A sample agenda is provided here.